nguyenHienTrang99/Mid_Project_T_Rex_Mario/README.md

 # Mid_Project_T_Rex_Mario
-Mix between mario and game when internet is lost
+Mix between mario and game when internet is lose